Inclusive Job Posting: What does it mean?

 - An inclusive job posting starts with an inclusive Job Description.
-Beyond mandatory notice of the availability of accommodations, it is a good practice to review the Job Description to ensure that the stated requirements are necessary or “bona fide” job requirements.
+Beyond mandatory notice of the availability of accommodations, it’s a good practice to review the Job Description to ensure that the stated requirements are necessary or bona fide (made in good faith) job requirements.

-- Employers interested in tapping into the talents of candidates with disabilities can contact community organizations and recruiters who can assist in reaching this labour pool.
-Please click on the button below, ‘Access a Free Consultation’, to expand your reach.
+- Employers interested in tapping into the talents of candidates experiencing disability can contact community organizations and recruiters who can assist in reaching this labour pool.
+Please click on the button below, “Access a Free Consultation,” to expand your reach.